 From retail and my previous professional experience, I learned customer service skills.
 I have received great feedback from co-workers and supervisors saying that I am doing great at my position because of this.
 Additionally, I became a better team player, enabling me to feel comfortable with sharing my knowledge and ask for help to resolve any technical issues that users may encounter.

 My biggest takeaway from Bridges is to never give up.
 All staff members want their participants to become successful.
 They showed us great examples and made us stronger by believing in us and encouraging us that we can get a job.
 Bridges will post stories on their forums and social media to show how participants have became successful.
 Participants have something that they always wanted for long time all because they believe in us to be successful.
 All staff members are amazing, their friendliness, and their positive outcomes have helped everyone.

 Retail Manager: Reginald "Reggie" Watson

-Retail managers can come to expect polite, talented amazing candidates from Bridgeswith hidden talents.
-With patience, understanding and wiliness to teach, train and develop Bridges and Mariano’s have been able to create a successful relationship with one another.
+Retail managers can come to expect polite, talented amazing candidates, with hidden talents, from Bridges.
+With patience, understanding and willingness to teach, train and develop Bridges and Mariano’s have been able to create a successful relationship with one another.

-From start of the interviewing process to the 30-day check in to the 1-year Anniversary Bridges, is right there with their candidates supporting them to ensure success for all.
+From the start of the interviewing process to the 30-day check-in to the 1-year anniversary, Bridges is right there with their candidates supporting them to ensure success for all.